Recruiting Policy for Employers

 New offers for full-time positions or interns:

-- Students offered positions during autumn quarter have until November 30 to make a decision.
+- Students offered positions during summer or autumn quarter have until Nov.
+30 to make a decision.

 - Students offered positions during spring quarter have until April 15 to make a decision.

 Internship offers extended to previous summer or spring interns: